Sign-On Bonus Available¹

 - Ability to move about the building and the organization as needed

 - Ability to use public and/or private modes of transportation, duties are office-based, but travel to various offsite venues is required

 - Must be able to work outdoors in various types of weather conditions

 - On occasion, must lift up to 35 LBS

-Please submit your resume and a thoughtful cover letter explaining why you feel you would be a good fit and elaborate your positional experience working in community-based organizations.
-Please title your email as Case Manager_LCC, please note resumes without a cover letter will not be considered.
+Please submit your resume and a thoughtful cover letter explaining why you feel you would be a good fit and elaborate on your positional experience working in community-based organizations.
+Please title your email as Case Manager_LCC.
+Please note resumes without a cover letter will not be considered.